vratislavvv/folD/README.md

 ## Logo
 Picture I use as a logo was not made by me, it is a canva template which I liked a lot and you can find the creator [here](https://www.canva.com/p/cincin-emas/).

 ## Colors
+As you might noticed, the colors are matching the logo.
+I just took the color codes from the logo and created a gradient that is displayed in the background.
+Later on, I picked color codes from the gradient, and added them to the script that is creating the graph.

 # Technical documentation